Brown, Georgia State top WKU 39-21 in LendingTree Bowl

 MOBILE, Ala.
-(AP) — Redshirt freshman Cornelius “Quad” Brown threw for 226 yards and three touchdowns to lead Georgia State to a 39-21 victory over Western Kentucky on Saturday in the LendingTree Bowl.
+(AP) — Georgia State’s second trip to Mobile this season was even more successful than its first.

-The Panthers (6-4) scored touchdowns on four consecutive first-half possessions and Brown’s touchdown passes came in the second quarter to three receivers.
+The Panthers scored touchdowns on four consecutive first-half possessions Saturday in the LendingTree Bowl in a 39-21 victory over Western Kentucky at at Ladd-Peebles Stadium.
+Georgia State (6-4) beat Sun Belt Conference rival South Alabama 31-14 on Nov.
+21, across town at Hancock Whitney Stadium.

+Redshirt freshman Cornelius “Quad” Brown threw for 226 yards and three second-quarter touchdowns.
 Destin Coates added 117 yards and a touchdown rushing, part of a 227-yard day on the ground for Georgia State.

+Brown threw an interception on the Panthers’ second possession, leading to a talking-to from coach Shawn Elliott.

+“I told him, ‘You can’t win the game on one play,’” Elliott said.
+“And he settled down after that.
+On the third drive we started clicking.
+Our receivers and our backs and our offensive line — the supporting cast around Quad — had to play well, and they did.
+They push hard every single day but Quad had an exceptional night.
+I’m really, really proud of him.”

 Western Kentucky (5-7) scored first, driving 80 yards in 14 plays for quarterback Tyrrell Pigrome’s 2-yard touchdown run and a 7-0 lead with 4:02 left in the first.
 Georgia State answered with a largely run-based drive, capped by Coates’ 11-yard run that made it 7-7 with eight seconds remaining in the first.